Aoriseth/batch-delete-aws-log-groups/README.md

 ## How to use
 * Log into your aws account using `aws configure`
-* Run the python script and select the log groups you want to delete
+* Run the python script and select the log groups you want to delete with `python deleteAWSLogGroupUtil.py`
-* Press delete
+* Press 'Delete Selected'